-The National Security Institute is excited to host the next event in our Technology Innovation and American National Security: Preserving U.S. Leadership in a New Decade project.
+The National Security Institute was excited to host the next event in our Technology Innovation and American National Security: Preserving U.S. Leadership in a New Decade project.

-America’s economic prosperity and military superiority relies on our technology superiority, but the same companies and public institutions that are driving U.S. innovation are also being targeted by foreign nation-states for intellectual property theft at a massive scale.
-Chairman Pai will address how the US government can both protect the innovation that is the engine of American economic growth and the pillar of American national security, while also remaining economically engaged and politically competitive.
+America’s economic prosperity and military superiority relies on our technological superiority, but the same companies and public institutions that are driving U.S. innovation are also being targeted by foreign nation-states for intellectual property theft at a massive scale.
+Chairman Pai addressed how the US government can both protect the innovation that is the engine of American economic growth and the pillar of American national security, while also remaining economically engaged and politically competitive.

-On Thursday November 19 at 1 PM, NSI will host a fireside chat featuring Ajit Pai, Chairman of the Federal Communications Commission, and Emily Chang, Anchor and Executive Director of Bloomberg Technology, to discuss these and other issues facing the Federal Communications Commission.
+On Thursday November 19 at 1 PM, NSI hosted a fireside chat featuring Ajit Pai, Chairman of the Federal Communications Commission, and Emily Chang, Anchor and Executive Director of Bloomberg Technology, to discuss these and other issues facing the Federal Communications Commission.